MyAlexro/ImageConverter/README.md

 - [X] Option to replace the transparency of PNG images when converting them to a GIF
 - [ ] Add more colors for the replacement of the transparency of a PNG image
 - [ ] Choose where to save the converted image(s)
-- [ ] Add the possibility to compress the image(s) by choosing the final quality and compression type
+- [ ] Add the possibility to compress the image(s) by choosing the final quality
+- [ ] Add Tiff images support
 - and more